-It has always been considered impolite to bring up politics or religion in mixed company, but nowadays it’s downright dangerous.
+It is impolite to bring up politics or religion in mixed company, but nowadays it’s downright dangerous.
 The debate has become so charged, and views so polarized, that holding strong opinions puts us at risk of alienating ourselves from friends, family, co-workers, clients, even mainstream society as a whole.
 Even if we never open our mouths, the agitation we feel inside when we watch the news or listen to bigoted people laughing at un-funny jokes can be so destructive to well-being.
 How can this be avoided?
 How can happiness be preserved in the midst of contentions?
 Whatever the answer, don’t let politics derail your happiness.

 True altruism is devoid of ego.
 It encompasses love, tolerance, patience, and equanimity.
 It never uses negativity (anger, sorrow, fear) as a means to an end.
 Rather than judging or hating the opposing side, it seeks harmony, whether through reconciliation or simply by live-and-let-live detachment.
 It is content to work for a good cause and have faith in the results, even if they aren’t immediately visible.
 It knows when to take a step back to avoid burnout, and how to honor well-being in the midst of the fray.

 It’s wonderful to get involved and make the world a better place.
 Politics and happiness do not always go hand-in-hand.
 But if along the way we find ourselves becoming angry, hostile, depressed, anxious, overwhelmed or burnt out, it’s time to reevaluate how we’re going about it.
 Whatever work we do should be undertaken with a basis of kindness, compassion and true altruism.
 Not only will this preserve our happiness, it will make us more effective.
 This is all-important in the pursuit of ultimate well-being.
 Here are a few practical tips: